 Cattle herds in Great Britain are routinely tested for TB.
 The frequency of surveillance testing differs between England, Wales and Scotland, depending on the level of disease.

 In England, cattle herds in the Low Risk Area (LRA) are routinely tested every four years.

-Most cattle herds in the High Risk Area (HRA) are subject to annual surveillance testing.
-In the counties of Shropshire and Staffordshire, herds are tested by default every six-months unless they satisfy certain conditions to remain on annual surveillance testing (so called ‘earned recognition’).
+Cattle herds in the High Risk Area (HRA) are subject to six-monthly surveillance testing by default, unless they satisfy certain conditions to remain on annual surveillance testing (so called ‘earned recognition’).
 Read the guidance on six-monthly testing in the HRA to find out more.